mobily-enterprises/routify/README.md

 # Welcome to routify.js

-[routify.js](https://mobily-enterprises.github.io/routify/routify.html) (yes, it's literate code!) is the most unintrusive, and yet most powerful, client-side routing system for
-Single Page Applications (SPas) out there.
+[routify.js](https://mobily-enterprises.github.io/routify/routify.html) (yes, it's literate code!) is the most unintrusive, and yet most powerful, client-side routing system for Single Page Applications (SPas) out there.
 It's written in modern ES6 Javascript, has fallback support, and it does as little as possible while being very powerful.

+It supports sub-routes, each one with different fallbacks.

 ## Pure Javascript

 You don't need to use fancy frameworks: routify.js will work out with existing SPAs without intruding in the app itself.

-## Existing systems
+## Integrating with existing libraries

-routify.js integrates with the following libraries:
+routify.js works on plain HTML elements, as well as integrating with the following libraries:

 * lit-element. routify.js provides two mixins which will enable routing for your main page and any other pages in no time.
 Batteries included!

+* _(more to come)_

 See the [official routify.js](https://mobily-enterprises.github.io/routify/) documentation